monte-language/monte/docs/source/vats.rst

 the vat, including the result of delivery; this membrane replaces all non-``DeepFrozen`` values with far references.

 Informally, a vat isolates an object graph.
-Objects "inside" the vat can only refer to things outside the vat by far reference; there is no way to perform an immediate call across a vat boundary.
+Objects inside the vat can only refer to things outside the vat by far reference; there is no way to perform an immediate call across a vat boundary.